What is Considered Frivolous In The State of Nevada?

 - NRS 108.2275: Specifically addressing frivolous or excessive liens, this statute allows a debtor or interested party to motion the court for relief.
 If the court finds the lien frivolous or excessive, it can order the release or reduction of the lien and award costs and reasonable attorney’s fees to the applicant. law.justia.com

-These statutes collectively aim to discourage the initiation or continuation of baseless legal actions by imposing financial penalties on offending parties and their attorneys.
+Together, these statutes discourage baseless legal actions.
+They do so by imposing financial penalties on offending parties and their attorneys.

-For a practical example of how such statutes are applied, you might find the following case informative:
+For a practical example of how courts apply such statutes, you might find the following case informative:

 Was It Defamation Per Se?

-In Nevada, defamation per se refers to statements so inherently harmful that damages to the plaintiff’s reputation are presumed, eliminating the need to prove actual harm.
+In Nevada, defamation per se refers to statements so inherently harmful that the law presumes damage to the plaintiff’s reputation.
+As a result, the plaintiff need not prove actual harm.
 Such statements typically include false allegations that:

 - Impute the commission of a crime;